pravsemilo/rust-notes/doc.rust-lang.org/Rust_By_Example/Functions.md

     f();
 }
 ```
-* In this case an unbounded type parameter woule be ambiguous.
+* In this case an unbounded type parameter would be ambiguous.
 * However bounding by one of the traits : `Fn`, `FnMut` or `FnOnce` is sufficient.
 ```rust
 // `F` must implement `Fn` for a closure which takes no